-As a Trust and as individual schools we will minimise the risk of allegations against other children by:-
+As a school we will minimise the risk of allegations against other children by:-

-- Providing a developmentally appropriate PSHE syllabus which develops children's understanding of acceptable behaviour and keeping themselves safe. - Having a robust Online safety programme which develops children's knowledge, understanding and skills, to ensure personal safety and self-protection when using the internet and social networking. - Having robust monitoring and filtering systems in place to ensure children are safe and act appropriately when using information technology in school. - Having systems in place for any child to raise concerns with staff, knowing that they will be listened to, believed and valued. - Delivering targeted work on assertiveness and keeping safe to those children identified as being at risk.
+- Having a zero tolerance approach to abuse.
+Sexual harassment should never be passed off as "banter", "just having a laugh", "part of growing up", or "boys being boys" as this can lead to a culture of unacceptable behaviours and create an unsafe environment for children. - Providing a developmentally appropriate PSHE and RSHE curriculum which develops children's understanding of acceptable behaviour and keeping themselves safe. - Having a robust online safety programme which develops children's knowledge, understanding and skills, to ensure personal safety and self-protection when using the internet and social networking. - Having robust monitoring and filtering systems in place to ensure children are safe and act appropriately when using information technology in school. - Having systems in place for any child to raise concerns with staff, knowing that they will be listened to, believed and valued.

-- Developing robust risk assessments & providing targeted work for pupils identified as being a potential risk to other children. - We will ensure that there are clear and consistent boundaries to what is considered to be acceptable behaviour and children will understand the consequences of unacceptable behaviour or language. - The school will ensure that parents have a clear understanding of behaviours and language that are not acceptable within school.
+- Delivering targeted work on assertiveness and keeping safe to those children identified as being at risk. - Developing robust risk assessments & providing targeted work for pupils identified as being a potential risk to other children. - We will ensure that there are clear and consistent boundaries to what is considered to be acceptable behaviour and children will understand the consequences of unacceptable behaviour or language. - The school will ensure that parents have a clear understanding of behaviours and language that are not acceptable within school.